How to Apply

 Professional profile

-Provide a short profile (no more than 100 words) that summarizes your professional career including your current position (work title and news organization, if appropriate); publications that you have written for and/or other news organizations where you have worked; journalism awards you have won; beats and issues that you cover; special interests, etc.
+Provide a short profile (up to 100 words) that summarizes your professional career, including your current position (job title and news organization, if appropriate); publications you have written for and/or other news organizations where you have worked; beats and issues you cover; journalism awards you have won; special interests, etc.

-Provide a brief summary (50 words) of your study plan.
+Provide a brief summary (up to 50 words) of your proposal for study.

 Work Samples

-- Writers: Submit four samples of published work, including publication dates.
-Samples must be submitted via URLs or individual PDF file uploads.
+• Print and digital: Submit four samples of published work.
+Samples must be submitted via non-paywalled URLs or as individual PDF file uploads.

-- Editors: Include a statement describing your job.
+• Editors: Include a statement describing your job.
 (This is in addition to your two essays.)
 This statement should be submitted as a PDF file upload to the Portfolio section of the application.
-You may list URLs or include files of published work along with a description of your role in these samples.
-For published work, follow the instructions for writers above.
+You may list up to four non-paywalled URLs or include files of published work along with a description of your role in these samples.
+For your own published work, follow the instructions for the relevant medium listed above.

 If you have questions about what types of work samples are acceptable, contact fellowship program administrator Nicole Arias.